All Episodes

 Yeah, I saw like there were a couple like Mexican Amish.

-Like he was he looked fully Mexican.
+Like he was, he looked fully Mexican.

-He looked like he came from Mexico, and yeah, I think someone must have adopted him.
+And I think someone must have adopted him.

 It sounded like that.